simonwendel/sun-to-usb-adapter/README.md

 * Ben Rockwood for [the original project]
 * Sven Guenther for [introducing the HID-Project and complex actions][the later project]
 * Alexander Kurz for the [keyboard pin-outs]
+* Marijn Kentie for digging through OpenSolaris source code for the [lost key codes]
 * Adafruit for the [itsybitsy 32u4], an awesome board
 * [Arduino.cc](https://www.arduino.cc/) for, you know, everything